 Biocompatibility and Biodegradability of materials for implants: polymers, metals and ceramics.
 Materials for cardiovascular medical devices: heart valves, stents and grafts.
 Materials for Dental implants, Opthalmology and Orthopedics.
-Tissue engineering scaffolds citi they books.
+Tissue engineering scaffolds

 - describe the required properties of implants.
 (L2) - list types of materials used in implants.
 (L1) - discuss the biological responses to implants (L2)